Skip to main content

 Field Rules

-• Scheduled trigger name (name): Supports up to 60 characters, including a-z, A-Z, 0-9, -, and _.
+• Timer trigger name (name): Supports up to 60 characters, including a-z, A-Z, 0-9, -, and _.
 Must start with a letter.
-Multiple scheduled triggers with the same name are not supported under a single function.
+Multiple timer triggers with the same name are not supported under a single function.

-• Trigger cycle (config): The scheduled trigger time for the function.
+• Timer trigger schedule (config): Specifies when the function is triggered.
 Enter a custom standard Cron expression to determine when to trigger the function.
-For more information about Cron expressions, refer to the following.
+For more information about Cron expressions, see the following.

 Cron Expression